 It’s not hard to see why bikers head to Switzerland in their thousands each year, when the country offers sensational mountain roads, such as the Susten Pass and Maloja Pass, that boast scenery of epic proportions.
 The best part about heading to the Swiss mountains for us Brits, is that it’s usually only a short ferry ride away for us.
 Meaning, it’s the perfect long weekend adventure bike riding destination.

-Switzerland’s Susten Pass was built between the years of 1938 and 1945.
-The road links Reuss Valley at the foot of the Gotthard Mountain with the Hasli Valley in Bernese Oberland and Wassen Village in Canton Uri.
-This gloriously twisty road reaches a thrilling elevation of 2,264m above sea level, so you can count on it delivering some pretty darn epic views.
+The 30 mile long road links Reuss Valley at the foot of the Gotthard Mountain with the Hasli Valley in Bernese Oberland and Wassen Village in Canton Uri.
+It’s gloriously twisty, reaching a thrilling elevation of 2,264m above sea level in some parts, so you can count on it delivering some pretty epic views.

-The road is open daily between the hours of 8am to 6pm, however, you can expect the road to be closed much of November through to June due to heavy snowfall.
+The road is open round the clock, however, as winter approaches it can be closed as it freezes over in the evenings and you can expect the road to be closed from November through to the beginning of June due to heavy snowfall.
 Therefore, you’ll be best just checking if the road is open before setting off on your trip to avoid any disappointment.

-The Susten Pass has a total ascent of 17.4km, and during this ride, you can expect to see spectacular views of incredibly green footed mountains with beautiful snow-kissed tops, stunning rock formations, tunnels and bridges, and incredible alpine lakes.
+The Susten Pass has a total ascent of nearly 11 miles, and during this ride, you can expect to see spectacular views of incredibly green footed mountains with beautiful snow-kissed tops, stunning rock formations, tunnels and bridges, and incredible alpine lakes.
 All in all, this is one heck of a ride which will have you grinning from ear to ear inside your helmet.

 The Susten Pass forms part of a collection of Swiss mountain roads known as the ‘big three’, which includes the Grimsel and Furka passes.
 However, many argue that the Susten Pass is the most enjoyable of the three.
 Best or not, this road is one heck of a magnificent ride and you won’t regret giving it a whirl on your two wheels.